Styleguide

 British or US English

 A few years ago, I switched to British English.
 It’s how I learned it at school after all, and I felt like it’s the least I can do to thank my middle school and high school teachers.
-I don’t care too much about it though, so my apologies for the hybridness of it all.
+I don’t care too much about it though, so my apologies for the hybridness of it all, especially when it comes to older posts, or quotation marks.

 Title casing

-I tend avoid using English title case on digital media: for a book cover I have no issues, but on screen, I find it weird and clunky.
-I prefer using sentence case for titles (closer to what we do in French), or more or less “french title case”
+I tend to avoid using English title casing on digital media: for a book cover I have no issues with it, but on top of the text, I find it busy and clunky.
+I prefer using sentence casing for titles (closer to what we do in French), which I find more elegant and easier to read.

 Dashes